 Adjust the up/down chain tension as needed.
 Measure chain tension with the head all the way to the top of the vertical mast.
-Secure the carriage with a chain at the top.
+Secure the head with a chain at the top.
 Find the chain adjusting bolt at the bottom of the mast.
-Use the adjustment nut(s) to adjust the bolt until the center of the chain can be deflected 3/4" (1.9cm) forward and 3/4" (1.9cm) backward with a 5 lb.
+Loosen the nut on the sprocket bolt and move the sprocket down until there is about 1" (2.5 cm) total deflection in the center of the chain with a 5 lb.
 (2.3 Kg) deflection force.
+Loosen the nut and turn the adjustment bolt clockwise to move the sprocket down.